MDAEJA/Assigment_Apollo_repo/README.md

 ![image](https://github.com/MDAEJA/Assign_major_project/assets/149299483/94323ef3-48fe-4258-b34e-a9c0a9854869)

 ***UI Description: The "Medicine" section provides an interface healthcare professionals.
-The UI ensures Medicines can access resources like Baby Care Product, lab information, event details, quality standards, and educational materials effortlessly.
-It may include dedicated portals for doctors to manage patient data and appointments.***
+The UI ensures Medicines can access resources like normal Tablets,Baby Care Product, with an prper details, quality standards, and educational materials effortlessly.***

 **3. Lab Test UI**

 ![image](https://github.com/MDAEJA/Assign_major_project/assets/149299483/eaf42f73-f439-4027-afef-b71f64d81cf6)

 ***UI Description: The "Lab Test" section aims to engage proper test faclities to the pateints.
-The UI presents information aboout Lab Test, benefits, and contact details clearly.
+The UI presents information aboout Lab Test in which you can fixed your date to scan of any diagnosis.
 It may include forms or contact methods for LabTest inquiries.***

-**4. Health Recors UI**
+**4. Health Resourse UI**

 ![image](https://github.com/MDAEJA/Assign_major_project/assets/149299483/bee2025a-8d12-4d91-9d96-62443a7f9f3e)

 ***UI Description: The "Health Records" section is often one of the most visited on a website.
-The UI presents the Patients history, mission, values, and leadership.
-It may include interactive timelines, videos, and team member profiles to engage users effectively.***
+The UI presents the Patients history, mission, values.
+In which you can search history of particular patients.***
-Business Partnership Section UI - Key Features

 **5. Circle UI**

 ![image](https://github.com/MDAEJA/Assign_major_project/assets/149299483/40855611-bb98-43b1-a6dd-eddc31149864)

-***UI Description: The "Circle" section  we provide home delivery .
-The UI provides access to Delivry option, ,.
-It may include interactive charts and graphs for financial data visualization.***
+***UI Description: The "Circle" section  we provide home delivery . were you can order your medicines and healthcare rsources from home.***

 **6. CONSULT US UI**
       ![image](https://github.com/MDAEJA/Assign_major_project/assets/149299483/b84a5f8d-d2c3-41f9-af32-e4a4bcbb8520)